frkatona/ObsidianSync/Music/General Voice Notes.md

 - Singing sharp (often from excess tension or pushing)
 	- Slow scale work, sustaining notes before moving up or down
 - “Sliding” unintentionally between notes
-	- Mental trick: for flatness → “think higher/lighter”; for sharpness → “relax and aim lower
+	- Mental trick: for flatness → “think higher/lighter”; for sharpness → “relax and aim lower"
 ### 4. **Register Breaks**
 - Sudden cracks between chest and head voice
 	- Sirens (gliding from low to high on “ng” or “oo”) to smooth passaggio